SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

 This section is packed with lessons we've learned the hard way.
-A lot of these issues weren't predicted by us (due to overconfidence in our accuracy and memory), and I really don't want these mistakes to repeat (the way they've been repeating every year) since one mistake results in one recruit missed entirely.
+A lot of these issues weren't predicted by us (due to overconfidence in our accuracy and memory), and I really don't want these mistakes to repeat (the way they've been repeating every year) **since one mistake results in one recruit missed entirely.**

-Make sure everyone is on the same page with respect to recruitments.
-This may require a briefing text or an in-person/virtual briefing session.
+**Make sure everyone in the club is on the same page with respect to recruitments.** This may require a briefing text or an in-person/virtual briefing session.
 In late 2024 we had a few random people suddenly change the format at the last minute, and it led to a frustrating mismatch between the vision and implementation.

 ---

-Round 1 has a massive load which needs to distribute evenly.
+Round 1 has a massive load which needs to be distributed evenly.
-Using a 'choose your slot' system can easily lead to chaos due to how fragile this system is.
+**Using a 'choose your slot' system can easily lead to chaos due to how fragile this system is.**
 (I'm talking about having 6 slots everyday of 30 minutes each, and asking people to choose one of the 18 slots of the 3 days.)

 If slots are tight and not adaptive to changes, people who expected to start their slot earlier will wait unnecessarily.
 (If you've had a Capstone review you know what I'm talking about.)